YunnoKon/Hesitan/README.md

 </picture>

 ## Introduction
-Hesitan is a productivity app with AI agent integration built-in to use AI for the better lifestyle.
+Hesitan is a simple productivity app built to empower your daily workflow with built-in AI integration for assist.

 ## Features
 ### Task List Management & Focus Mode
-A simple task list management system, back to the roots without any fancy stuff!
-Also enable focus mode while executing a task, a complete monitoring system to avoid distraction.
+A simple task list system without any other complicated stuff!
+Start a task and go into focus mode where the app will alert user when detected distracting app being opened.

+You are unable to mark a task as done without actually finishing the timer on focus mode!

-### Roadmap with AI Tools
+### AI Assistant Built-In
-Ever tried to map a roadmap but failed?
-AI tools integrated in hesitan helps to build a clear step-by-step roadmap with everyday task.
-### Notes & Memory
-Save notes in the app, afraid of it getting messy?
-Memory feature which uses AI to organize your notes well exist.
-### Privacy First
-All AI functionality is opt-in, no enforcement and inspecting your data before you run it.
+Integrated with various provider, use the AI to create a clear learning roadmap, or ask question for solution with it!
+Ability to act as tutor and assistant on roadmap creation.

-### Other
+### Opt-In Functionality
-A simple tutor mode for AI to act as tutor, and more to come in future...
+Monitoring & AI functionality is purely optional, user could switch the function off or choose to not use it!

 ## Credits